 They were all living nearby in two wharerau – makeshift conical-shaped huts covered in bark and harakeke leaves.
 The wharerau were located by a small creek of a concealed harbour, which the Europeans dubbed ‘Canoe Harbour’.
 A double-hulled waka was moored in the creek, tied to a tree.

-The reo-a-iwi or dialect spoken by these people was almost unintelligible to Cook’s party, even though some familiarity with Te Reo Māori had been gained by their interpreter, Gibson, during the earlier visit to New Zealand on the Endeavour voyage, particularly by their interpreter, Gibson.
+The reo-a-iwi or dialect spoken by these people was almost unintelligible to Cook’s party, even though for some of them familiarity with Te Reo Māori had been gained during their earlier visit to New Zealand on the Endeavour voyage, particularly by their interpreter, Gibson.

 Below is a selection from a comparative word list published by Charles and Neil Begg in 1966.
-To compile it they used George Forster’s comparative word list compiled at Tamatea; Southern dialect recorded in phonetic fashion as they heard it:
+To compile it they used George Forster’s captions to paintings of birds encountered at Tamatea; The Southern dialect is recorded in phonetic fashion as it was heard in 1773:

 Visit on board the Resolution

 On 19 April, some 13 days after first contact with the Europeans, the kaumātua and the 22-year-old woman visited on board the Resolution.
 The visit followed much persuasion from Cook and a whānau quarrel over the matter.